Prepare a Red Hat-based virtual machine for Azure

 Caution

-If you're migrating a specific virtual machine and don't wish to create a generalized image, skip the deprovision step.
-Running the command waagent -force -deprovision+user will render the source machine unusable, this step is intended only to create a generalized image.
+If you're migrating a specific VM and don't want to create a generalized image, skip the deprovision step.
+Running the command waagent -force -deprovision+user renders the source machine unusable.
+This step is intended only to create a generalized image.

 KVM